distcode/MS-102/GraphPS/GrpManagement.md

 ## Add member(s) to groups

 Instead of using Add-MgGroupMember use the cmdlet `New-MgGroupMember`.
-Use the paramter `-DirectoryObjectId` to indicate the object you would like to add to the group.
+Use the parameter `-DirectoryObjectId` to indicate the object you would like to add to the group.

 ```PowerShell
 $myUser = Get-MgUser -Search '"Displayname:Guido"' -ConsistencyLevel eventual